best color lights for sleep

 Waveform graph

-• 10% off through link
+• 10% off through the link!

 Harth 7W Amber Light Bulb

-This is the amber bulb to buy if you need to light up a large room at night with melatonin-friendly light, but need to still make out which colors are which.
+This is the amber bulb to buy if you need to light up a large room at night with melatonin-friendly light, but need to make out still which colors are which.

 • 600 lumens